-Lovely to have one of my nature pieces included on the Landlines: British Nature Writing, 1798-2014 site this week.
+It was lovely to have some of my nature writing included on the Landlines: British Nature Writing, 1798-2014 site this week.
 I’m celebrating the daily renewal offered by the nearby wild…

 Snicket steps, Gyffin, image credit Rob Carter

 We are delighted to announce the start of a special series of blog posts throughout July, August and September featuring new work from emerging nature writers.
 First up is Nic Wilson’s beautiful meditation on memory and the daily renewal of our contact with the land.

 ‘All locales and landscapes are … embedded in social and individual times of memory.
 Their pasts as much as their spaces are crucially constitutive of their presents.’

 Christopher Tilley A Phenomenology of Landscape

 Snicket, n. – a narrow passage between houses, an alleyway, origin obscure.

 There are many different types of snicket and each has its own story to tell.
 I surface in these riven-pathways early; they tower above my head.
 The stones at eye-level jut out of the mortar and despite their unforgiving corners I’m compelled to run my fingers along the broken edges, remembering…